lenincompres/lenodeJS/README.md

 </html>
 ```
 ### Deploiment
 LenodeJS is design to work without other libraries or instalations, not even npm.
-However, it is build in ECMAScript 2018.
-You will need a transpiler to have it work in browsers that do not support it. `Chrome` is golden.
+However, it is built in ECMAScript 2018; you will need a transpiler to have it work in browsers that do not support it. `Chrome` is golden.